WIA Christmas Message

 Last but not least is to provide services for Radio Amateurs and those interested in Amateur Radio.

 I take this opportunity to send special thanks to Bruce and Petra in the Office.
-2017 has not been easy as there has been so many changes and challenges and I cannot thank you enough for your support.
+2018 has been a huge year with many many changes and challenges happening and I cannot thank you enough for your support.

-73 from Justin on behalf of the WIA Board.
+73 from Justin VK7TW on behalf of the WIA Board.

 Click Here To Return To Previous Page